Athul1010/mistigo-webpage/README.md

 1.Clone the repository:
 2.git clone <repository-url>
 3.cd <project-directory>
-4.Install dependencies: Use the following command to install the required npm packages:
+4.Install dependencies: Use the following command to install the required npm packages: npm install

-In terminal:-
-5.npm install

-Run the project: Start the development server with:
+5.Run the project: Start the development server with: npm start

-1.npm start
 Open your browser: Navigate to http://localhost:3000 to view the website.